 The inverse association with stomach cancer risk was observed in white vegetables in general, and not for potatoes specifically.
 However, the media created a hype on potatoes since different vegetables including onions, cabbages, potatoes and cauliflower fall under white vegetables.

-Hence, based on the results of this study, one cannot draw any firm conclusions whether eating potatoes high in glycemic index/load are good for stomach cancer prevention.
+Hence, based on the results of this study, one cannot draw any firm conclusions whether eating potatoes high in glycemic index/load are good for stomach cancer prevention and cancer patients.

 Fried Potatoes and Cancer